 Trophy inshore tarpon, permit, bonefish, redfish . . .

-Captain Carranza offers guided Florida fishing to three prime locations: Biscayne Bay, Islamorada, and the Everglades National Park.
+Captain Carranza offers guided fishing trips to three prime locations in the Miami area—Biscayne Bay, Islamorada, and the Everglades National Park.

 Biscayne Bay and Everglades Nat'l Park